-A knowledge manager plays a key role in the development, protection and usage of an organization's intellectual capital.
+A knowledge manager plays a vital role in the development, protection, and usage of an organization’s intellectual capital.

-The technical skills for the knowledge manager role can be acquired through education, certifications and other types of trainings and courses.
+The technical skills for the knowledge manager role can be acquired through education, certifications, and other types of training and courses.

-Another factor that acts as a catalyst for non-technical skills are the colleagues, peers, and mentors who act as guides and share insights based on their own experiences.
+Other factors that act as catalysts for non-technical skills are colleagues, peers, and mentors who act as guides and share insights based on their own experiences.

-Therefore the best way to develop these non-technical skills is to gain experience in a variety of organizations, working environments and industries.
-These non-technical skills easily carry over to other roles if you choose to transition to another domain such as project management or IT.
+Therefore the best way to develop these non-technical skills is to gain experience in various organizations, working environments, and industries.
+These non-technical skills easily carry over to other roles if you transition to another domain, such as project management or IT.

 What is the average knowledge manager salary?

-The knowledge manager salary range in the US, according to estimates from Glassdoor, is $41,000 to $224,000.
-According to salary estimates from Zippia, the national average salary for a knowledge manager has risen from $86,600 in 2014 to $111,000 in 2022.
-The salary estimates vary depending on a number of factors such as experience, location and industry.
+According to estimates from Glassdoor, the knowledge manager salary range in the US is $62,000 to $170,000.
+According to salary estimates from Zippia, the national average salary for a knowledge manager has risen from $65,500 in 2014 to $83,900 in 2023.
+The salary estimates vary depending on several factors, such as experience, location, and industry.